Context-Based Dynamic Pricing with Online Clustering: Simulation Results with Synthetic and Real Data

 \item The price lower bound of each product is $50\%$ lower than its lowest price during the 61-day period, and the price upper bound is $50\%$ higher than its highest price during this period of time.

 \item The basic price perturbation parameter $\Delta_0$ of each product is set as the length of price range divided by $4$, i.e., $\Delta_0=(\overline{p}-\underline{p})/4$. \end{itemize}

-For benchmark algorithms, they are the same as those in the previous subsection, with CSMP-KMeans have $K\in\{5,10,20,30\}$.
+{For benchmark algorithms, they are the same as those in the previous subsection, with CSMP-KMeans have $K\in\{5,10,20,30\}$.
 In addition, we test another benchmark proposed in \citet{keskin2016chasing}.
 More specifically, this benchmark assumes a simple linear demand model as $\mathbb{E}[d_{i,t}]=\alpha_{i,t}+\beta_{i,t}'p_{i,t}$ with changing parameters $\alpha_{i,t},\beta_{i,t}$ but without demand covariates.
 Since this single-product pricing algorithm can be considered as a modified version of semi-myopic pricing, we call it semi-myopic pricing (SMP) with changing parameters (CP), or SMP-CP for short.
-We plot the results of cumulative revenue at different dates in Figure \ref{fig:real_data}.
+In particular, among the algorithms proposed in \citet{keskin2016chasing}, we choose the ``Moving Window Policy'' as it has the best empirical performance and choose the input parameter $\kappa=0.5$ as in the numerical experiments in Section 6.3 in \citet{keskin2016chasing}.
+We plot the results of cumulative revenue at different dates in Figure \ref{fig:real_data}. }

 It can be seen that all the methods using clustering have better performance, and their performances are comparable.
 It is interesting to note that for clustering using $K$-means method, their performances with different value of $K$ are actually quite close.
 Finally, it is observed that the advantage of using clustering with random forest model (i.e., misspecified model) is more than that with logistic model.